This section outlines the different options available to you that control how your Windows game projects will be compiled. The different sections are:

 The General page for Windows games is where you should supply the necessary information for Windows to display when your game has been installed and is running.
 This information goes in the Product Information section, and should be filled out completely.

-The final option is for enabling Steam in your game.
-If you enable this option, make sure you have the Steamworks SDK installed (see here), and that you have added the Steam app ID into the General Options for the game.
+The final option is to Enable Steam for your game.
+If you enable this option, make sure you have the Steamworks SDK installed (see here), and that you have added the Steam App ID into the General Options for the game.